ARM-software/psa-api/doc/crypto/api/keys/management.rst

     The `PSA_KEY_FORMAT_OPTION_SPECIFIED_EC_DOMAIN` option results in specifying the full domain parameters for the elliptic curve instead.

     The ECParameters format is defined by :RFC-title:`5480#2.1.1`.

+    This option is not applicable to the default key format.

     .. subsection:: Related key formats